 For Filter Type equals one (1), each sample must be converted (mapped) from floating point to unsigned integer.
 To perform this mapping, first copy the floating point bit sequence of each sample directly into integer memory (bitwise bijection), then toggle the leading sign bit if positive, or toggle all bits if negative.
 The mapped samples (unsigned integers) are then split up into Byte Channels, and each Byte Channel is sent to the ZST encoder.

-For data retrieval of Filter Type equals one (1), after uncompressing, the byte channels are merged (shuffled) back into unsigned integers which are then inverse mapped back to the original floating point numbers.
+For data retrieval of Filter Type 1, after uncompressing, the Byte Channels are merged (shuffled) back into unsigned integers which are then inverse mapped back to the original floating point numbers.

 For Filter Type equals zero (0), the samples are considered to be unsigned integers already and are split up into Byte Channels, and each Byte Channel is sent to the ZST encoder.

-For data retrieval of Filter Type equals zero (0), after uncompressing, the byte channels are merged (shuffled) back into unsigned integers which are the retrieved samples.
+For data retrieval of Filter Type 0, after uncompressing, the Byte Channels are merged (shuffled) back into unsigned integers which are the retrieved samples.

-Filter Type equals zero (0) is useful for samples that are already integers, or to apply your own custom filter.
+Filter Type 0 is useful for samples that are already integers, or to apply your own custom filter.